 The immune system mediates what kind of microbes can take up residence in our intestines.
-So do people with certain kinds of immune system deficiencies have different microbes in their guts than people with healthy immune systems?
-In this study, we show that mice lacking certain immune system signaling molecules develop microbial communities in their guts similar to their littermates that have no immune defects.
-This suggests those signaling molecules aren’t essential for creating a healthy gut flora.
+So do mammals with certain kinds of immune system deficiencies have different microbes in their guts than those with healthy immune systems?
+In this study, we show that certain immune deficiencies in mice don’t prevent them from developing a healthy gut flora.
+In fact, they develop gut microbial communities similar to their healthy littermates when raised together.

 Intestinal domination and the risk of bacteremia in patients undergoing allogeneic hematopoietic stem cell transplantation.

 Taur Y, Xavier JB, Lipuma L, Ubeda C, Goldberg J, Gobourne A, Lee YJ, Dubin KA, Socci ND, Viale A, Perales MA, Jenq RR, van den Brink MR, Pamer EG. Clin Infect Dis.
 2012

 Hospital patients with compromised immune systems take large amounts of antibiotics to prevent infections during their treatment.
 But those antibiotics can disrupt a patient’s normal gut flora.
 In this study, we show that certain antibiotics deplete a person’s native gut microbes enough so that harmful bacteria can dominate their intestines and in some cases enter the bloodstream, which can be fatal.